Greta Hayes (field hockey): Junior National Team

 Hayes first represented Australia's Under 21 side, the Jillaroos, at the 2016 Junior Oceania Cup.
 The tournament served as a qualifier for the 2016 Junior World Cup held in Chile.
 In October 2016, Hayes was named in the Jillaroos team for the Junior World Cup.
 At the tournament, Hayes scored two goals, with the team securing the bronze medal after defeating Spain in a penalty shoot-out.

 Senior National Team

 In 2017, Hayes was named in the Australian national development squad for the first time.

 Hayes made her international debut for Australia in November 2018, at the Hockey Champions Trophy.
 Hayes was one of four players included in the team who were not part of Hockey Australia's centralised training program at the time.

-Hayes qualified for the Tokyo 2020 Olympics.
-She was part of the Hockeyroos Olympics squad.
-The Hockeyroos lost 1-0 to India in the quarterfinals and therefore were not in medal contention.
+Hayes was a member of the Hockeyroos squad at the XXXII Olympic Games in Tokyo.

+International goals

+The following is a list of goals scored by Hayes at international level.